 Some people enjoy air travel more than others, but it’s safe to say that no one looks forward to extra-long flights.
 A person can only tolerate so much time in a cramped cabin 35,000 feet above the ground.
 No matter how long or short your flight is, make sure you know these 12 tips for staying comfortable on a plane.

-On the inaugural flight in October 2018, the plane left late Thursday night Singapore time and arrived early Friday morning Newark time; the 13-hour time difference meant that travelers were flying backward in time, in a way.
-(Travelers on the return trip, the longer flight, left in the morning and arrived in the evening of the following day.)
-Before October 2018, Qatar Airways held the title of “World’s Longest Flight” with its 17-hour, 40-minute jaunt from Auckland, New Zealand, to Qatar’s capital, Doha.
-This flight covers only a measly 9,032 miles.
+On the inaugural flight in October 2019, the plane left at 9:00 Friday night New York time and arrived at 7:43 Sunday morning Sydney time; the 15-hour time difference meant that travelers were flying forward in time, “skipping” Saturday, in a way.
+Sydney’s Charles Perkins Centre is continuing to study the effects of such a long flight on the well-being of the flight’s 50 passengers and crew members.
+Before October 2019, Singapore Airlines held the title of “World’s Longest Flight” with its 18-hour, 45-minute jaunt from the greater New York City area’s Newark Airport to Singapore, in Southeast Asia.
+This flight covers only a measly 9,521 miles.
 If you happen to embark on any of these lengthy flights, you’ll want to prepare for some serious jet lag.
 And definitely brush up on these 18 things you should never, ever do on an airplane.